aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/javascript.rst

 In this example, *addon* and *addon-gallery* have styles attached to them, *js-plugin-gallery* refers to the JavaScript functionality attached to the DOM element.

-Even when removing the js class (or just waiting for javascript to kick in), the addon should still look good.
+Even when removing the JS class (or just waiting for JavaScript to kick in), the addon should still look good.

 .. code-block:: javascript